Sang-e Koti, Mahmudabad

-Sang-e Koti (سنگ كتي, also Romanized as Sang-e Kotī) is a village in Ahlamerestaq-e Jonubi Rural District, in the Central District of Mahmudabad County, Mazandaran Province, Iran.
-At the 2006 census, its population was 310, in 79 families.
+Sang-e Koti (سنگ کتی, also Romanized as Sang-e Kotī) is a village in Ahlamerestaq-e Jonubi Rural District, in the Central District of Mahmudabad County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 310 in 79 households.
+The following census in 2011 counted 298 people in 89 households.
+The 2016 census measured the population of the village as 304 people in 103 households.